 When planning your scalloping trip, make sure to check out the local area you have decided on for your adventure.
 Helpful guides on where go scalloping in Florida featuring the most popular scallop destinations are included on this site.
 Each area has listings of scallop charter boats, places to stay, maps to area boat ramps, information on marinas, where to get your scallops cleaned, dive shops and more.

-If you have any questions about scalloping or where to scalloping in Florida, feel free to post them on our forum.
+If you have any questions about scalloping or where to scalloping in Florida, feel free to post them on our facebook page or contact us.
 Scalloping season is just around the corner so plan your trip early.

 After your scalloping trip, don’t forget to post your pictures and videos on the Scallop Hunter facebook page.